KushnirNeon/ToDo-List-with-Vue-and-Drag-n-Drop/README.md

 * Todos are sorted by `date` descending.
 * Currently, todos are identified by object reference; adding a unique `id` is recommended.
 * Incoming WebSocket messages replace local state; merge strategies can be added for conflict resolution.

----

-## 📝 License

-MIT — feel free to use, modify, and distribute.

----

-This README is ready to paste into GitHub as-is, with full instructions and code examples.